📖FAQ

 If SOL’s price increases, the staking rewards (in SOL terms) remains unchanged as the Solana protocol pays rewards in SOL, not in dollars.
 However, the USD value of those rewards will increase proportionally with the SOL price.
 As the product is fully hedged, rewards credited in SOL will be hedged upon receipt.

-chevron-rightWhat happens if SOL price drops by 50%hashtag
+chevron-rightWhat happens if SOL price drops by 50%?hashtag

 Impact on hedging: